alex-frost/alex-frost/_posts/2014-04-23-remote-paring.md

 git_info[$info_format]="$REPLY`git config user.pair`"
 ```

-Note: this is a bit hacky and hopefully I'll post a cleaner solution soon.
+Note: this is a simplest thing I could do, you might want to do something a bit more comprehensive.

 Finally, on the remote server in tmux in vim (phew!) the colours were all messed up.
 I love having
 clear colours for quick scanning of code so I had to force tmux to use colours properly.